 The Art and Science of Estimating Mobility Flows

-Predicting how people move, whether that be in their daily activities, or wider dynamics like migration patterns over longer timespans has been a central part of understanding cities since their inception.
-At an individual level movement patterns can be chaotic and unpredictable, however, collectively certain order emerges.
-For example, the repeated pulse of a city, with people commuting to work roughly at the same time, and commuting back home, almost like a heart beat.
-Understanding what shapes this order, and the ability to predict is central for answering important questions that help shape the cities of today.
-Questions like: how many people will use a new rail line? is central to infrastructure planning.
-Where should buses and trains be allocated during peak hours? for public transport planning.
-How do job centres influence residential patterns? for urban economics.
-Where might disease spread due to human movement? which was central to creating public policy during the pandemic.
+Predicting how people move, whether through daily routines or large-scale migrations, has been a central part of understanding cities since their inception.
+At an individual level, movement patterns can be chaotic and unpredictable, however, collectively certain order emerges.
+For example, the repeated pulse of a city, with people commuting to work roughly at the same time, and commuting back home.
+Almost like a heart beat.

 Interactive Exploration: Spatial Interaction Model